Ulf Hannerz: Early life and education

-Hannerz gained some notability as a child, when he appeared on the first episode of the television game show Kvitt eller dubbelt - 10.000 kronorsfrågan (literally: Double or Nothing - The 10,000 Kronor Question), which was based on the American television show The $64,000 Question.
-In the first episode, aired on 12 January 1957, 14-year-old Hannerz presented by his nickname Hajen (The Shark), was quizzed on the subject "tropical aquarium fish".
-Hannerz succeeded in winning 10,000 Kronor in spite of a judgement error in the program.
-The judge asked him which of the seven displayed fish had lids.
-He answered "hundfisk" (mudminnow).
+At the age of 14, Hannerz became a minor celebrity in Sweden when he appeared on the first episode of the television game show Kvitt eller dubbelt - 10.000 kronorsfrågan (literally: Double or Nothing - The 10,000 Kronor Question), which was based on the American television show The $64,000 Question.
+Hannerz was introduced with a nickname, Hajen (The Shark) and quizzed on "tropical aquarium fish."
+At one point, the judge asked him which of seven displayed fish had eyelids.
+He answered—correctly—"hundfisk" (mudminnow).
 "No," the judge said, "it's slamkrypare (mudskipper)."
-He wanted to dismiss young Ulf from the game show.
-However, Ulf Hannerz was indeed correct, and the name slamkrypare (mudskipper) entered the Swedish language as a term for a cocksure, but incorrect, assertion.
+Hannerz would receive the 10,000 kronor prize despite the error, and in turn, slamkrypare (mudskipper) entered the Swedish language as a term for a cocksure, but incorrect, assertion.